With over 7.2+ million acres of terrain to be conquered, we suggest multiple visit to the Powder Highway to experience it all!

 The Whiteway in Invermere, photo by Zoya Lynch

-Panorama to Fairmont Hot Springs to Kimberley
+Panorama Mountain Resort to Fairmont Hot Springs Resort to the Kimberley Alpine Resort

 #4 — Summit Hut Cheese Fondue atop of Panorama Mountain Resort, (access by helicopter or ski/snowboard).
 New this year, the Mile One Hut atop of the Mile 1 Express chairlift (located in the kids/beginner area) offers up an authentic Swiss cheese and chocolate fondue perfect for all ages.
 And the best part is you can ski down the mountain on a lit trail.